shaurya-io/MVP-Lab-Work/README.md

 # Recognizing and Minimizing Bias in Online News Consumption
-## Made as an entry to the Mozilla MVP Lab Summer 2020
+## Made as part of an entry for the Mozilla MVP Lab Summer 2020
+### Offered a place in the Mozilla Open Lab 2020